thundertrick/xisp/README.md

 # Xisp
 A simple lisp style language.
-Easy to be parsed in other languages
+Easy to be parsed in other languages.
+Xisp works like a USB memory stick that be embedded into any other language.

-## Target
+## 1. Target
 Xisp is developed for sending executable logic across devices, which might be Android or iOS.
 Xisp is designed short, simple and easy to be parsed.
 Xisp **only** deals with basic operators and structures.

-## Grammar
+## 2. Grammar
 ~~~
 ; After a ';', this is comment
 (operator, val1, val2, ...) ; returns the result val
 ~~~
-### Structures
+### 2.1 Structures
 1. Constants

  ~~~lisp